StoryVerse-Land/kids-games-quizzes-personalized-childrens-storybooks/README.md

 Materials may be cloned, printed, or used for personal or educational purposes, but redistribution or resale is not permitted.

 ---
+## License
+All educational materials in this repository — including quizzes, paintbooks, spelling bees, and printable activities —
+are licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

+© 2025 StoryVerse Land and Contributors.
+Free for educational and personal use — not for resale or modification.

 © StoryVerse Land.
 All rights reserved.